aws-samples/amazon-cognito-scim-user-management/README.md

 ### GET requests

-`GET` requests will display users' usernames and associated Cognito User ID (Sub) value.
+The `/Users` endpoint allows `GET` requests to display users' usernames and associated Cognito User ID (Sub) values.
 There are two ways to make a `GET` request: List all users, or use filters to narrow down your list of users.

 **Listing all users**